 After a brief stint at Berklee College of Music in Boston, Louise returned to New York City to finish her schooling at The American Musical and Dramatic Academy.
 After years of formal music training, feverish songwriting, and carefully crafting her unique sound, Louise released her first single, “Fool,” in October 2019.

 The self-love anthem introduced Louise as an innovative new voice with a fresh perspective.
 Not too long ago, she released “Bad Things,” a catchy confessional exploring Louise’s battles with anxiety.
-The track’s music video, an Alice in Wonderland-like depiction of her experiences in therapy as a child, prove Louise’s creative prowess and vision.
+The track’s music video, an Alice in Wonderland-like depiction of her experiences in therapy as a child, proves Louise’s creative prowess and vision.

 Olive Louise – “Bad Things” music video